Home > ASQ Washington, DC &... > Special Interest Groups > BioMed/BioTech SIG Printable Version Tell a friend

 Our Past Events, Speakers, and Some Presentations:

-1. To promote true understanding and practices in Quality Control, Quality Assurance, Continuous Improvement, Performance Excellence, and Sustainable Growth.
+To promote true understanding and practices in Quality Control, Quality Assurance, Continuous Improvement, Performance Excellency, and growth sustainability.

-2. To facilitate inter-generation, inter-sector, inter-disciplinary, inter-cultural networking and collaboration while building focused quality teams to prepare for current and upcoming Local and Global Challenges.
+To facilitate inter-generation, inter-sector, inter-disciplinary, inter-cultural networking and collaboration while building quality operational teams to prepare for any upcoming global challenges.

-3. To continue improving toward model practices for all aspects of SIG operations for our Local and Global Communities.
+To model best practices in all aspects of SIG operations for community.